clux/facemaulers/recaps/52-gilgrinvault.md

 celerum: yeah, i know. many gnolls, ported out. gone to safe place, don't try to find me. saw arklem with star.

 Goals:
-- arklem
+- arklem (he doesn't want to be found - anti-scry)
 - history of area (test of law of council)
 - hans: past (hist future) something happened before?
 - something chronomancy that lets him decipher the surge
 - faey: night time excursions thieving (funducation, practice lockpicking)
-- gw: study book, "never worn a belt" (belt of giant smarts), dragon lance
+- gw: study book, "never worn a belt" (belt of goblin smarts), dragon lance
 - gw on dog on pugweaver
 - gw: item that perhaps give int?
+(Belt of Goblin Smarts (raises int by 2, to a maximum of 10)
+- gw: create the lance + gem (gave him the flavor text)
 - mordai: lotte chronomancy
+- PRE-BATTLE GORGON: gaze at someone scrying at him

+## RECAP PRE BATTLE
+Arrived in Waterdeep by teleport.
+Felgolos takes a 4 day trip instead to avoid consequences of getting stuck in dragon defenses.

+You've told Diana, the arch mage, about Irae and the 3 artifacts of Kiaransalee that she appears to be gathering, the last of which in Waterdeep.
+She went on scrying on the areas on the map where you believed the closest demon lords were.

+Ursula started doing research on Kiaransalee and the Crones of Thanatos.
+And excitedly last night, she reported on having found information (heavily erased) on Sharia's burial chamber - at the foundation of Castle Waterdeep.
+However, just as this was happening, an earthquake struck the city.